 3. Demonstration of commitment to legal compliance through available regulatory action information.

-4. Program to assess the risk that the Program Participant’s fiber sourcing program could acquire material from as defined by Controversial sources is considering some of the following:

-a. communications with suppliers;

-b. independent research;

-c. contract documentation; and

-d. maintain records.

-5. Program to address any significant risk identified under 4.1.4.

 Performance Measure 4.2.
-Program Participants shall take appropriate steps to comply with all applicable social laws at the federal, provincial, state and local levels in the country in which the Program Participant operates.
+Certified Organizations shall take appropriate steps to comply with all applicable social laws at the federal, provincial, state and local levels in the country in which the Certified Organization operates.

 Indicator:

-1. Written policy demonstrating commitment to comply with social laws, such as those covering civil rights, equal employment opportunities, anti-discrimination and anti-harassment measures, workers’ compensation, Indigenous Peoples’ rights, workers’ and communities’ right to know, prevailing wages, workers’ right to organize, and occupational health and safety.
+1. Written policy demonstrating commitment to comply with social laws, such as those covering civil rights, equal employment opportunities, gender equality, diversity inclusion, anti-discrimination and anti-harassment measures, workers’ compensation, Indigenous Peoples’ rights, workers’ and communities’ right to know, prevailing wages, workers’ right to organize, and occupational health and safety.

 Objective 5.
 Forestry Research, Science and Technology.
 To invest in forestry research, science and technology, upon which sustainable forest management decisions are based and broaden the awareness of climate change impacts on forests, wildlife and biological diversity.

 Performance Measure 5.1.
-Program Participants shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners provide in-kind support or funding for forest research to improve forest health, productivity, and sustainable management of forest resources, and the environmental benefits and performance of forest products.
+Certified Organizations shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners provide in-kind support or funding for forest research to improve forest health, productivity, and sustainable management of forest resources, and the environmental benefits and performance of forest products.

 Indicators:

-1. Financial or in-kind support of research to address questions of relevance in the region of operations.
-Examples could include, but are not limited to areas of forest productivity, water quality, biodiversity, community issues, or similar areas which build broader understanding of the benefits and impacts of forest management.
+1. Financial or in-kind support of research to address questions of relevance in the region of operations forest productivity, water quality, biodiversity, landscape ecology, community issues, support for Forest Inventory Analysis (FIA), SFI Conservation Grant Program, or similar areas which build broader understanding of the benefits and impacts of forest management.

-2. Research on genetically engineered trees via forest tree biotechnology shall adhere to all applicable federal, state, and provincial regulations and international protocols ratified by the U.S. or Canada depending on jurisdiction of management.
+2. Research on genetically modified trees via forest tree biotechnology shall adhere to all applicable federal, state, and provincial regulations and international protocols ratified by the U.S. or Canada depending on jurisdiction of management.
+Refer to the SFI policy on forest tree biotechnology in Section 7.

+3. Consider the sharing of knowledge gained through research in appropriate formats to influence sustainable forest management.

 Performance Measure 5.2.
-Program Participants shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners develop or use state, provincial or regional analyses in support of their sustainable forestry programs.
+Certified Organizations shall individually and/or through cooperative efforts involving SFI Implementation Committees, associations or other partners develop or use state, provincial or regional analyses in support of their sustainable forestry programs.

 Indicator:

-1. Participation, individually and/or through cooperative efforts involving SFI Implementation Committees and/or associations at the national, state, provincial or regional level, in the development or use of some of the following:
+1. Participation, individually and/or through cooperative efforts involving SFI Implementation Committees and/or associations at the national, state, provincial or regional level, in the development of information such as:

 a. regeneration assessments;